 Today, the Public Square offers tremendous opportunities for small businesses.
 Comprised of over 140,000 square feet of retail space, the Square stands as a significant shopping center for the community.
 The most intimate court house square in the state, downtown Laurens offers a unique sense of place.
 It remains the recognized heart of the town of Laurens and Laurens County.

 The historic city of Laurens serves as the county seat.
 The first record of the town being officially called Laurens appears on a charter issued in 1873.
 Today, the area of the public square and most of the surrounding streets are officially recognized as the "Laurens Historic District," which has been placed on the National Register of Historic Places.

-The city of Laurens has approximately 10,000 residents and is governed by a Mayor/Council form of government.
+The city of Laurens had 9,139 residents as of 2010, and is governed by a Mayor/Council form of government.

 The town of Laurens (known as Laurensville well into the 1800s) became the county seat and the first court house was erected in 1786.
 And by 1820, Laurens was known for its trade of tailor-made clothes, which is what drew Andrew Johnson, a future U.S. president, and his brother came to Laurens.
 They arrived in 1824 and established a tailor shop.